O'dell Owens: Career

 In 1982, Owens returned to Cincinnati as the head of the reproductive division at the University of Cincinnati Medical Center, founding its fertility clinic in 1985.
 As Cincinnati's first reproductive endocrinologist, he performed the city's first in vitro fertilization and, in 1986, its first pregnancy from a frozen embryo.
 In 1995, he helped doctors at the Cincinnati Zoo and Botanical Garden conceive the first gorilla in vitro.
 He also served as director of endocrinology and infertility at The Christ Hospital.
-He later left his medical practice to become medical director for United Healthcare of Ohio and to help found RISE Learning Solutions, a non-profit organization that focuses on early childhood education training technology.
+He later left his medical practice to become medical director for UnitedHealth Group#UnitedHealthcare of Ohio and to help found RISE Learning Solutions, a non-profit organization that focuses on early childhood education training technology.

 A Democrat, Owens won election to Hamilton County Coroner in 2004, becoming the first African American to serve in an executive office in the county's history.
 He adopted a policy of visiting any police investigation involving a homicide and ended his department's involvement in private autopsies, directing resources instead to performing autopsies for surrounding counties in Ohio and Indiana.
 In 2006, he campaigned with Prosecuting Attorney Joe Deters and Sheriff Simon L. Leis Jr. in support of a tax levy to fund a new county jail, a measure that was controversial among Black voters.
 He was publicly critical of the LifeCenter Organ Donor Network, an organ procurement organization that operates in Ohio.
 In 2008, Owens won reelection with the most votes ever cast for a candidate in Hamilton County history.
 During his terms in office, he gave a thousand talks to local leaders about social equity and 180 talks to local students about life choices, arguing that an increased high school graduation rate would lead to a decreased homicide rate.

 In 2010, Owens became president of Cincinnati State Technical and Community College.
 He oversaw the opening of a satellite campus in Middletown.
 On September 23, 2015, he resigned from his position at the school, citing disagreements with the board of trustees.
 The same month, he was hired by the Cincinnati Health Department as its medical director.
 In June 2016, he became interim health commissioner when Dr. Noble Maseru retired from the department.
 On September 14, 2016, Owens resigned to become president and CEO of Interact for Health, a Norwood-based non-profit organization that promotes public health.
 He led Interact for Health and its sister organization, InterAct for Change, from October 2016 until his retirement on March 31, 2021.
 During the COVID-19 pandemic in Ohio, he advised Governor Mike DeWine on equitable vaccine distribution.

 Owens was the first African American to sit on the board of the University of Cincinnati.
 He also sat on a number of other boards, including those of U.S. Bancorp, the Cincinnati/Northern Kentucky International Airport, the National Underground Railroad Freedom Center, and the Cincinnati Zoo and Botanical Garden's Lindner Center for Conservation and Research of Endangered Wildlife.
 He has served as president of the International Association of Coroners and Medical Examiners.